GitHub PR Interaction with Jenkins

 • @drake-jenkins-bot linux-jammy-unprovisioned-gcc-bazel-experimental-release please

-• @drake-jenkins-bot mac-arm-ventura-unprovisioned-clang-bazel-experimental-release please
+• @drake-jenkins-bot mac-arm-sonoma-unprovisioned-clang-bazel-experimental-release please

 After this has passed, go through normal review.
 Once normal review is done, add @BetsyMcPhail for review and request that the provisioned instances be updated.
 She will then respond on when it is appropriate to merge the PR.